Czech Republic declines intermediary's offer for AstraZeneca vaccines

 “If someone offers private vaccines, it is likely counterfeit, so should be refused and reported to local health authorities,” a company spokesman said.

 AstraZeneca has licensed the Serum Institute of India (SII), the world’s largest vaccine maker, to manufacture the shot mainly for poor and middle-income countries.
-A spokesman for SII was not immediately reachable for comment.
+A spokesman for SII said the company has not authorized any party in the UAE to act as a reseller on its behalf.

 The number of infections, hospitalised patients and deaths in the Czech Republic, a country of 10.7 million, has spiked in recent days.
 The country ranks among the worst-hit places in the world.